Graphics pipeline: Projection

 For reasons of efficiency, the camera and projection matrix are usually combined into a transformation matrix so that the camera coordinate system is omitted.
 The resulting matrix is usually the same for a single image, while the world matrix looks different for each object.
 In practice, therefore, view and projection are pre-calculated so that only the world matrix has to be adapted during the display.
 However, more complex transformations such as vertex blending are possible.
 Freely programmable geometry shaders that modify the geometry can also be executed.

 In the actual rendering step, the world matrix * camera matrix * projection matrix is calculated and then finally applied to every single point.
-Thus, the points of all objects are transferred directly to the screen coordinate system (at least almost, the value range of the axes are still -1..1 for the visible range, see section "Window-Viewport-Transformation").
+Thus, the points of all objects are transferred directly to the screen coordinate system (at least almost, the value range of the axes is still −1..1 for the visible range, see section "Window-Viewport-Transformation").

 Lighting

 Often a scene contains light sources placed at different positions to make the lighting of the objects appear more realistic.
 In this case, a gain factor for the texture is calculated for each vertex based on the light sources and the material properties associated with the corresponding triangle.
 In the later rasterization step, the vertex values of a triangle are interpolated over its surface.
 A general lighting (ambient light) is applied to all surfaces.
 It is the diffuse and thus direction-independent brightness of the scene.
 The sun is a directed light source, which can be assumed to be infinitely far away.
 The illumination effected by the sun on a surface is determined by forming the scalar product of the directional vector from the sun and the normal vector of the surface.
 If the value is negative, the surface is facing the sun.